DamarisLa/SimiSTR/README.md

 The simulator takes a haploid file as reference(.fasta) and a region file (.bed) containing information about known STR-regions as input.
 All of the supplied regions can be modified in
   - expansion (% of regions that will randomly be positive or negative expanded [0.00-1.00]),
-  - mutation (% chance for a base to be substituted [0.00-1.00]),
+  - mutation (SNV) (% chance for a base to be substituted [0.00-1.00]),
-  - number of indels (X times less likely than chance for mutation to insert or delete a base [0.00-1.00]).
+  - number of indels (single base insertion/ deletions) (X times less likely than chance for mutation to insert or delete a base [0.00-1.00]).
 Further can the simulation file (.fasta) be created as
   - haploid [h] or
   - diploid  [d].
 If diploid is chosen,
     - the percentage of regions that should be homozygous can be set [0.00-1.00].

+Expansion is randomly adding or removing repeats of a pattern in a STR- regions.
+It removes by default 0 - "all available" repeats of the pattern It adds by default 0 - 5 repeats of the pattern
+The parameters -mr (--max_reduction) and -ma (--max_add) allow to adapt the maximum change.
+However its never possible to remove more than the whole STRregion.

 The simulator works on assembled genomes, as well as on only one or more assembled chromosomes, if the bed-file contains such entrances likewise (anything else could run errorfree, but will not manipulate anything, as manipulations only occur in the known regions).

 ## Installation
 - Implementation and testing occurred in python=3.8.